RenovoSolutions/TypeScript-Angular-Components/source/components/dialog/dialog.md

 #### `autosave (default: false)`
 If true, the component will set a default dialog footer for handling autosave contents.

+#### `initialize-form-dirty (default: false)`
+If true, the component will initialize the created form as dirty.
+This allows submission even if no values are changed.

 ### Content